Harman sets round two pace at Royal Liverpool Open

 "I've had a hot putter the past couple of days so I'll try to ride it through the weekend," he said.

-Just Stop Oil protesters had briefly halted play at the par-three 17th hole with orange flares and powder but that had been cleared well before Harman escaped with a par, after splashing out of a bunker to seven feet.
+Just Stop Oil protesters briefly halted play at the par-three 17th hole with orange flares and powder but that was cleared well before Harman escaped with a par, after splashing out of a bunker to seven feet.

-And he wrapped up an already superb round with a 240-yard second shot into the heart of the par-five 18th green before rolling in the eagle putt.
+And he wrapped up an already superb round with a 240-yard second shot into the heart of the par-five 18th green before rolling in his eagle putt.

-McIlroy reached halfway under par, but only after holing an eight footer for birdie on the last.
+McIlroy reached halfway for the Championship under par, but only after holing an eight footer for birdie on the last.
 The world number two missed two other birdie putts from closer in on a day when his scrambling skills came to the fore.

 Six times he putted to save par after failing to reach the green in regulation, including a 14-footer on the 14th.